Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Introduction

-where $Y^g$ denotes the \emph{genuine} fixed locus of $Y$ under the action of $g$. \end{enumerate} We refer the reader to \Cref{genuinefixed} for the notion of genuine fixed locus, a construction first considered by Gabber.
-Here we shall limit ourselves to remark that, when $X$ is underived, the genuine fixed locus coincides with the classical fixed locus.
-Hence equivalence (\ref{inertiaglobalderived}) generalizes (\ref{inertiaglobal}) to global quotient derived DM stacks.
+where $Y^g$ denotes the \emph{derived} fixed locus (\cref{genuinefixed}) of the automorphism $g$ on $Y$, and $Z(g)$ is the centralizer of $g$.
+Note that the equivalence (\ref{inertiaglobalderived}) generalizes (\ref{inertiaglobal}) to global quotient derived DM stacks.
+See \cref{prop:InertiaGlobalQuotient}.\\ Moreover, \eqref{inertiaglobalderived} can be further generalized to derived DM stacks of the form $[Y/G]$ for $Y$ a derived algebraic space and $G$ a linear algebraic group acting on $Y$.
+See \Cref{prop:QuotientByAlgebraicGroup}. \item We give in \cref{example:FixedLociBecomeDerived} an underived but singular DM stack $X$ such that $\inertiaDM X$ is a nontrivial derived enhancement of $\inertia X$, showing that the our definition reveals new features even in the classical setting: the deviation of the canonical map $\inertia X\to \inertiaDM X$ from being an equivalence contains information on the singularities of classical DM stacks. \end{enumerate}

-The following is our main result: \begin{thm-intro}[HKR for derived DM stacks, Theorem \ref{thm:HKR_DM}] For every derived \DM stack $X$ defined over a base ring of characteristic zero, there is a canonical equivalence over $X$
+The following is our main result: \begin{thm}[HKR for derived DM stacks, Theorem \ref{thm:HKR_DM}] For every derived \DM stack $X$ locally almost of finite presentation over a commutative $\mathbb{Q}$-algebra, there is a canonical equivalence of derived DM stacks over $X$: